 In May 2012, the Corporation entered into a new 15 year lease for office space.
 Under the lease, the Corporation received an incentive of one year free rent starting at the inception of the lease, along with a construction allowance of \$1,661,201 for leasehold improvements.
 Base rent and the construction allowance is expensed on a straight-line basis over the life of the lease.
-At December 31, 2012, \$475,575 of deferred rent and \$1,600,636 of construction allowance is included in deferred rent and tenant allowance on the statement of financial position.
+At December 31, 2013 and 2012, \$835,594 and \$475,575, respectively, of deferred rent and \$1,600,636, respectively, of construction allowance is included in deferred rent and tenant allowance on the statements of financial position.